Lee Choon-jae: Public reaction

-The release of the film Memories of Murder in 2003, which was partially inspired by the serial murders, sparked renewed interest in the case.
-The murder of a female college student in Hwaseong in 2004 also sparked renewed interest and fears that a serial killer had returned.
-The serial murders made headlines again as the statute of limitations for the most recent victims was due to expire on April 2, 2006.
-At the time of the killings, there was a 15-year statute of limitations for first-degree murder.
-This was increased to 25 years in 2007, and finally lifted in 2015, but it was not retroactive.
+The release of the film Memories of Murder (2003), which was partially inspired by the Hwaseong serial murders, sparked renewed interest in the case.
+The murder of a female college student in Hwaseong the following year also sparked fears that the killer had returned.
+The murders made headlines again as the statute of limitations for the most recent victims was due to expire on April 2, 2006.

+At the time of the killings, there was a fifteen-year statute of limitations for first-degree murder.
+This was increased to twenty-five years in 2007, and finally lifted in 2015, but it was not retroactive.
 However, evidence and police records were kept due to the significance of the case.